matplotlib/matplotlib/examples/README.txt

 Probably the most common way people use matplotlib is with the procedural interface, which follows the matlab/IDL/mathematica approach of using simple procedures like "plot" or "title" to modify the current figure.
-These examples are included in the "pylab" directory.
+These examples are included in the "pylab_examples" directory.
 If you want to write more robust scripts, eg for production use or in a web application server, you will probably want to use the matplotlib API for full control.
 These examples are found